 Named Executive Officers do not necessarily receive increases in base salary every year.
 When they do, the changes are effective April 1st following their annual performance review, which includes a discussion about individual results against defined expectations.

-For 2014, Michael Koppel and Kenneth Worzel received increases in base pay to acknowledge their performance and maintain market competitiveness.
+For 2015, Blake Nordstrom, Peter Nordstrom, Erik Nordstrom and Michael Koppel received increases in base pay to acknowledge their performance and maintain relative market competitiveness.

 Performance-Based Annual Cash Bonus